printers-for-people/catboat/docs/Config_Reference.md

 `${section.option}` to look up a value elsewhere in your configuration.
 Note, that constants must always be lower case.

-Optionally, a `[constants]` section may be used specifically to store these values.
-Unlike the rest of your configuration, unused constants will show a warning instead of causing an error.
+Optionally, a `[constants]` section can be used specifically to store these values.
+Unused constants will display a warning.
+However, `[constants]` will display an error if none of the constants are used.

 ```
 [constants]